Why is gender equality important?

 Gender equality in the workplace means both making sure women have the same opportunities, and are paid the same as men for equal work.
 To help address this, our women’s empowerment projects look at professional development and ongoing training.

-GVI is also focusing on the SDG 5 target of making sure that women play an active role in decision making and have the same leadership opportunities as men.
-GVI sets an example here, with 50% of women at GVI holding decision-making positions.
+GVI is also focusing on the UN SDG 5 target of making sure that women play an active role in decision making and have the same leadership opportunities as men.
+GVI sets an example here, with more than half of the women at GVI holding decision-making positions.

 What can you do to support?

-The gap between genders is widest in developing countries.
+The gap between genders is widest in low and middle-income countries.
 To help support women around the world, you can volunteer in women’s empowerment projects.
-GVI’s collaborative way of working and commitment to UN SDG 5 have been guiding factors in establishing volunteer programs that work toward women’s empowerment and community development.
+GVI’s collaborative way of working and commitment to UN SDG 5 have been guiding factors in establishing volunteer programs that work towards women’s empowerment and community development.

 We offer a range of women’s empowerment internships and volunteer programs that target gender equality.
 Through these programs, GVI has helped women play more active roles in their communities and in wider society.

-Whether helping to give women and young girls better access to education in India, helping women develop themselves professionally in Cambodia, or facilitating women’s healthcare workshops in Peru, as a volunteer you can contribute directly to the sustainable development goal of gender equality.
+Whether helping to give women and young girls better access to education in India, helping women develop themselves professionally in Cambodia, or facilitating women’s healthcare workshops in Laos, as a volunteer you can contribute directly to improving gender equality.

 Take action on gender equality and browse more women’s empowerment projects today.